Jay-2703/project-Token/README.md

     balances[addr] += _amount;
 }
 ```
-- This mint function is initialized to allows the contract owner to mint or create new tokens and assign them to a specific address
+- This mint function is initialized to allows the contract owner to mint or add specified amount and assign them to a specific address

 ## Burn Function
 ```solidity